-The Metropolitan Water District of Southern California (Aa1 stable) benefits from an immense service area that includes over 300 cities across six counties within southern California.
-MWD's service area population of approximately 19 million people continues to grow, with median income levels that approximate those of the US.
-MWD's financial performance remains consistent, with sound debt service coverage and liquidity levels enhanced by adopted policies, the availability of a rate stabilization reserve and measured, intentional rate increases.
-MWD continues to increase water storage and facilitate interstate agreements to ensure reliable supplies in the face of climate change, supporting long-term credit quality.
-Based on the state's historic, six-year drought, MWD has sufficient water in storage, in excess of emergency supplies, to withstand a multiyear drought period.
-This serves to offset risks associated with California's current drought conditions.
-MWD's leverage is relatively high, reflecting the significant scope of the water wholesaler's capital projects, although its debt portfolio remains balanced and guided by policy, with favorable oversight of variable rate debt and swap agreements.
+Metropolitan Water District of Southern California (Aa1 stable) benefits from an immense service area that includes over 300 cities across six counties within southern California.
+Consistent finances with sound debt service coverage and liquidity levels further support a strong credit profile.
+Financial performance is enhanced by adopted policies, the availability of a rate stabilization reserve and measured, deliberate and consistent rate increases.
+Metropolitan Water District's (MWD) ongoing efforts to increase water storage and facilitate interstate agreements to ensure reliable supplies in the face of climate change also support credit quality.
+Based on the state's historic, six-year drought, MWD has sufficient water in storage, in excess of emergency supplies, to withstand a multi-year drought period, offsetting risks associated with variability of both hydrologic conditions and precipitation levels that are again below long-term averages.
+MWD has a relatively high degree of leverage including variable rate debt and interest rate swaps which the district manages effectively.